MOTIONS

 February 10, 2024: Prep ahead: This House, as a Middle Schooler, would choose not to use social media.

 Extemp: 1.
 This House, as public Middle Schools, would require students to complete community service hours.
-Definition of community service: work that is done without pay to help people in a community.

 2. This House, as public Middle Schools, would make physical education (also called PE or gym) classes optional instead of required.